La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **do nelci le gerku xu**
 > _Do you like the DOGS?
 (I thought you liked cats)._

-So what is expressed using intonation in English is expressed by moving **xu** after the part we want to emphasize.
-Note, that the first sentence with **xu** in the beginning asks the most generic question without stressing any particular aspect.
+What is expressed using intonation in English is expressed by moving **xu** after the part we want to emphasize in Lojban.
+Note that the first sentence with **xu** in the beginning asks the most generic question without stressing any particular aspect.

 **xu** is an interjection word.
 Here are the features of Lojban interjections:

 - interjection modifies the construct before it.
-So when put after certain part of the relation like pronoun or a verb it modifies that verb:
+So, when placed after certain parts of the relation, like pronouns or verbs, it modifies that verb:

  > **do xu nelci le gerku**
  > _Do YOU like the dogs?_

-- being put in the beginning of a relation, interjection modifies the whole relation:
+- when placed at the beginning of a relation, interjection modifies the whole relation:

  > **xu do nelci le gerku**
  > _Do you like the dogs?_

-- we can put an interjection after different parts of the same relation shifting the meaning.
+- interjections can be placed after different parts of the same relation to shift the meaning.

 Interjections don't break compound verbs, they can be used within them:

 > **do nelci le barda xu gerku**
 > _Do you like the BIG dogs?_

-Now how to reply to such 'yes/no' questions?
+Now, how to reply to such 'yes/no' questions?
 You repeat the main relation:

 > **— xu le mlatu cu melbi**
 > **— melbi**
 > _— Are the cats pretty?_
 > _— Pretty._

-To answer 'no' we use the modal term **na ku**:
+To answer 'no', we use the modal term **na ku**:

 > **— xu le mlatu cu melbi**
 > **— na ku melbi**